Kitten Season’s Around the Corner — Learn How to Trap Feral Cats

 “Most cats have other issues when we bring them in,” Burgess says.

 The group doesn’t use traps found at feed stores, favoring more expensive ones that are safer and more reliable.
 Low-cost spay/neuter veterinary services help keep costs down, but there are other costs.
 It takes gas to drive all of these cats around.
 They also require rabies shots, wormer and flea control.

-Sometimes they need surgery to fix wounds or treatment for other underlying medical issues.
+Sometimes kitties need surgery to fix wounds or treatment for other underlying medical issues.
 Cats in some colonies transmit genetic problems like ingrown eyelashes from litter to litter.
 These cats require additional surgery.
 And all cats need at least a day or so to recover from surgery before they can be released into the wild.

-And while under anesthesia at the vet’s, the top half of each cat’s ear is clipped so animal control and others know don’t need to be picked up.
+And while under anesthesia at the vet’s, the top half of each cat’s ear is clipped so animal control and others know they don’t need to be picked up.

 Burgess stresses people should not attempt TNR without proper training.
 Even cats who seem friendly on the front porch will bite and scratch out of fear when trapped.